 I had hypermesis gravidarium (not actually being sick), but extreme nausea, dizziness and some days the inability to walk down the road without feeling as if I was going to fall over.
-It sucked for 5 solid months.
+It sucked for 5 solid months and was all day and night.
 When feeling so crap, I didn’t think I could work out but when I attempted exercising (normal classes), reducing intensity levels while I was off sick from work, it was the ONLY thing that made me feel ok.
 The walk to the gym and back were horrendous, but something about exercising really helped me.
 Endorophins?
 Distraction?
 Hormones?
 It may be the same for you?
 Don’t give up.

 3. Seek specialist professional advice early –

 I probably did do too much and didn’t know enough of how my body was going to change.
 If you are feeling any complications or unsure – SEEK ADVICE FROM A SPECIFIC PROFESSIONAL.
 I suffered with with Pelvic Girdle Pain which was really not fun.
 I used my knowledge as a PT to manage my workouts, but I should have gone when I noticed changes in my movements.
 Pelvic Girdle Pain, is treatable, just not on the NHS. @hertsosteopathy.

 4. Don’t underestimate the hormone changes –